GCCA's action programme

 - Implementation of selected activities foreseen in the roadmaps and of other adaptation strategic priorities identified by the countries

-Review of existing plans and on-going actions undertaken under these plans.
-Coordination meetings/workshops with relevant stakeholders.
+- Review of existing plans and on-going actions undertaken under these plans.

 - Preparation of a report by country with concrete suggestions on pilot projects.
 In-country consultation sessions to ensure endorsement by the countries of the selected projects and decision on the implementation process.

-- Implementation of pilot projects.
-Pilot projects will wherever possible have a participatory and inclusive community-based approach and include awareness raising campaigns and training aiming at progressively eradicating unsustainable activities and practices
+- Implementation of pilot projects with a participatory and inclusive community-based approach and including awareness raising campaigns and training aiming at progressively eradicating unsustainable activities and practices

 Regional activities include:

-- Punctual service contracts (short-term to medium-term TA) to assist SPREP and SPC with a number of tasks/projects
+- Punctual service contracts to assist SPREP and SPC with a number of tasks/projects

 - SPREP has the responsibility for reviewing the Pacific Island Framework for Action in Climate Change (PIFACC) and for re-organising the Climate Change Roundtable.
 It is also co-responsible (with PIFS and SPC) for promoting the case for a regional mechanism in the area of Climate Change (feasibility study under way).
 SPREP's role in the region is therefore crucial but its capacity needs to be reinforced.
 It is therefore envisaged that a long-term TA (two years contract) be recruited and located in SPREP in order to support the coordination efforts in the field of CC, including the re-organisation of the CC roundtable and the shaping of a new regional mechanism in CC